r3d91ll/HoH_parser/MCP_Integration.md

 - REST endpoints have been migrated.
 - MCP-compliant health and capability methods are implemented.
 - Type checking is clean (mypy passes with no errors).
+- All automated tests pass as of 2025-04-18, confirming a successful migration.

 ---